LaunchAcademy/node-group-project-final/node-group-project.md

 Acceptance Criteria

-- Create a database table in your `schema.sql` for `adoptable_pets` with the following fields
+- Create a database table in your `schema.sql` for `pets` with the following fields
   - name
   - img_url
-  - age (optional)
+  - age (optional integer)
   - vaccination_status (boolean, default value of `false`)
   - adoption_story
-  - available_for_adoption (default value of `true`)
+  - available_for_adoption (boolean, default value of `true`)
   - pet_type_id (foreign key for the `pet_types` table)
-- Add `insert` statements to your `Seeder.js` file to populate the `adoptable_pets` table
+- Add `insert` statements to your `Seeder.js` file to populate the `pets` table
-  - **HINT: Comment out old insert statements to avoid duplicating data**
-- Visiting `/pets/{specific pet type}` should bring me to a listing of all available pets that belong to that type
+- Visiting `/pet-types/:id` should bring me to a listing of all available pets that belong to that type
 - Each listing should have the following
   - A small picture of the animal
   - Name
   - Age
   - `Vaccination Status`
     - `Yes/no` reflected as a `boolean` in the database
-- The name of each animal type on `/pets` should be a link to their respective `/pets/{specific pet type}` index page.
+- The name of each animal type on `/pet-types` should be a link to their respective `/pet-types/:id` index page.
-  - Clicking the picture on `/pets` should also link to the index page for that animal type.
+  - Clicking the picture on `/pet-types` should also link to the index page for that animal type.

 ### Display Pet Detail